cca/equella_scripts/fine-arts-jr-review/readme.md

 > poetry shell # enter virtual env
 ```

-You can prefix commands with `poetry run` rather than entering the venv.
+Analogous to pipenv, we can prefix commands with `poetry run` rather than entering the venv.

 ## Execution